infinum/design-handbook/Resources/Glossary.md

 - **Font -** In metal typesetting, a font was a particular size, weight and style of a typeface.
 Each font was a matched set of type, one piece (called a "sort") for each glyph, and a typeface consisting of a range of fonts that shared an overall design.
 In modern usage, with the advent of digital typography, "font" is frequently synonymous with "typeface".
 Each style is in a separate "font file"—for instance, the typeface "Bulmer" may include the fonts "Bulmer roman", "Bulmer", "Bulmer bold" and "Bulmer extended"—but the term "font" might be applied either to one of these alone or to the whole typeface. *#design #typography*
 - **Font Weight** - The weight of a particular font is the thickness of the character outlines relative to their height. *#design #typography*
 - **Frame** - A name for a page (screen) in Figma design software.
 With frames you design the screens, screen elements and link them into prototypes. *#design #projects*
 - **Framework** - A software framework is a concrete or conceptual platform where common code with generic functionality can be selectively specialized or overridden by developers or users.
 Frameworks take the form of libraries, where a well-defined application program interface (API) is reusable anywhere within the software under development.
 The purpose of software framework is to simplify the development environment, allowing developers to dedicate their efforts to the project requirements, rather than dealing with the framework’s mundane, repetitive functions and libraries.
-A good example of framework is ant.design *#design #dev #projects*
+A good example of framework is ant.design. *#design #dev #projects*
 - **F-shaped pattern** - The F-Pattern describes the most common user eye-scanning patterns when it comes to blocks of content.
 ‘F’ means fast.
 That’s how users scan content on the web.
 This pattern came out of an NN Group eyetracking study.
 Users first read in a horizontal movement, usually across the upper part of the content area.
 This eye movement forms the top part of the ’F.’Next, they scan a vertical line down the left side of the screen, looking for points of interest in the paragraph’s initial sentences.
-When they found something interesting they read a line and this eye movement forms a second horizontal line of the ‘F.’ The second line is typically covers a shorter area than the previous movement.
+When they found something interesting they read a line and this eye movement forms a second horizontal line of the ‘F.’ The second line typically covers a shorter area than the previous movement.
 Finally, users scan the content’s left side in a vertical movement. *#design #projects #web*

 ## G